Germany seeks to curb internet giants' dominance

-BERLIN (Reuters) - Germany, seeking to rein in internet giants like Google and Facebook, plans to bolster the powers of its competition watchdog to prevent such companies from becoming monopolies even before they achieve scale.
+BERLIN (Reuters) - Germany, seeking to rein in internet giants like Google (GOOGL.O) and Facebook (FB.O), plans to bolster the powers of its competition watchdog to prevent such companies from becoming monopolies even before they achieve scale.

 The initiative, announced on Tuesday, could include blocking big players from taking over smaller rivals and follows up on a pledge by Chancellor Angela Merkel’s coalition to curb big U.S. internet companies which, in the eyes of many German lawmakers, have become too powerful.